 Pressing Charges for Domestic Abuse

-If you decide to press charges against your Abuser, you may need the assistance of a Lawyer.
+If you decide to press charges against your Abuser, you need the assistance of a Lawyer.
 Refer back to the Domestic Violence agencies above to see who is able to provide you with free legal advice.
-Alternatively, the below Lawyers were recommended by other expat women in Athens who have suffered domestic abuse.

 If your Abuser continues to stalk, harass, blackmail, or threaten you after ending your relationship, you may need to file for an emergency court order and a restraining order.
 Your Lawyer can send them a “cease and desist” letter to warn them about this action.